vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-how-much-new-money.md

 unemployment benefits for these first years while the economy adapts.

-We could certainly set aside a percentage of the three-year plan’s new money creation, to be available not only for emergencies, but for tweak- ing and experimenting with the general plan – keeping in mind too many tweaks and it will be impossible to assess how and what is respon- sible for the results.
+We could certainly set aside a percentage of the three-year plan’s new money creation, to be available not only for emergencies, but for tweaking and experimenting with the general plan – keeping in mind too many tweaks and it will be impossible to assess how and what is responsible for the results.

 Our data gathering institutions can continue to publish weekly, monthly and annual reports on how we are doing, just as they do today.
 We can